MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 App re-signing only applies when you want to distribute an iOS app to specific test devices.
 In the diagram, you want to distribute an app release to the devices of Tester 1 and Tester 2.
 To do this, you sign your app with an *ad hoc* provisioning profile.
 This provisioning profile has a list of unique device identifiers (UDIDs).
 Only devices that are on that list are "provisioned," or able to install the .ipa.
 App Center can detect whether a device is provisioned, because we know the UDID of the device from when the tester first registered their device with App Center.
 If we detect that the device that the tester is using is not on the list of provisioned devices for the .ipa they want to download, then we show the message "The developers are working on a version for your device."

+Once you know which devices you want to use for testing, you must then:

+1. Register the devices in your Apple developer account.
+2. Add them to your provisioning profile.
+3. Generate a new provisioning profile.
+4. Download the provisioning profile.
-Once you know which devices you want to use for testing, you must register them in your Apple developer account, add them to your provisioning profile, generate a new provisioning profile, download it and then build your app with this profile.
-When a new device appears, such as the device with UDID 3 in the diagram, you have to repeat these steps.
-This can be inconvenient, as you don't want to change your continuous integration system or ask the developer to always keep adding new devices to the profile and releasing new builds.
+5. Build your app with this profile.

+When another new device appears, such as the device with UDID 3 in the diagram, you have to repeat these steps.
+This can be inconvenient, and you don't want to change your continuous integration system or ask the developer to always keep adding new devices to the profile and releasing new builds.
 This is where re-signing comes in.
 It means taking an existing application build and signing it again (re-signing) with a different provisioning profile, so you don't have to create a new build.

 App Center helps you with this process and can also automate it.
 These are the manual and automatic steps shown in the diagram, provisioning the device with UDID 3.
 App Center helps you register tester device IDs into your Apple developer account, create a new provisioning profile, and re-sign the app with it all from within the App Center portal.
 App Center requires access to your Apple developer account for registering the devices.